Louise Bryant: Early life

-Anna Louise Mohan was born in 1885 in San Francisco, California.
-Her father, Hugh Mohan, born in Pennsylvania, became a journalist and stump speaker involved in labor issues and Democratic Party politics.
+Her father, Hugh Mohan, was born in Pennsylvania to Irish immigrant parents from county Fermanagh.
+He became a journalist and stump speaker involved in labor issues and Democratic Party politics.
 Moving to San Francisco, he continued to write for newspapers, and in 1880 he married Louisa Flick, who grew up on the ranch of her stepfather, James Say, near Lake Humboldt in Nevada.
 The Mohans had two children, Barbara (1880) and Louis (1882), before the birth of Anna Louise.
 Later in 1885, the family moved to Reno, where Mohan continued his journalistic career but drank heavily.
 One day he departed and never returned to his wife and children.
 Louise's mother divorced him in 1889 and married Sheridan Bryant, a freight conductor on the Southern Pacific railway.
 The couple had two children, Floyd (1894) and William (1896).
 Although the family lived in Wadsworth, Nevada, Louise accepted an invitation from James Say to live at his ranch.
 She remained there for three or four years, returning to Wadsworth at her mother's insistence at the age of 12.
 Bryant adopted her stepfather's last name, but never changed it legally from Mohan.